Louisville Cardinals football: Old Cardinal Stadium

-The lone Bluegrass Bowl was held here in 1958.
+The lone Bluegrass Bowl was held at the stadium in 1958.
 Cardinal Stadium was home to the Louisville Raiders football team from 1960 through 1962.
 It was the home to two minor league baseball teams in Louisville: the Louisville Colonels in 1968–1972 and the Louisville Redbirds in 1982–1999.
 It was to be the home of the American League Kansas City Athletics when their owner Charles O. Finley signed a contract to move the team to Louisville in 1964, but the American League owners voted against the move.
 The Kentucky Trackers of the AFA played at Cardinal Stadium 1979–1980.
 It also served as the home of the University of Louisville football team from 1957 to 1997 and their baseball team 1998–2004.
 It was also used heavily as a high school football stadium, hosting state championship games from in 1964–2002, including hosting all four state championship games played annually 1979–2002.
 Several local schools also played some games in Cardinal Stadium prior to 1998, including the annual St. Xavier–Trinity rivalry featuring the two major boys Catholic high schools in the city (a game now played at Cardinal Stadium).

 Trager Center

-The University of Louisville's Trager Center indoor practice facility just north of Cardinal Stadium, was officially opened on Thursday, Dec 1 2019 and used by the Cardinal football team.
+The University of Louisville's Trager Center indoor practice facility just north of Cardinal Stadium, was officially opened on December 1, 2019, and used by the Cardinal football team.
 The indoor practice facility features a 120-yard FieldTurf field, a 100-meter four-lane sprint track, pole vault and long jump pits, as well as, batting cages for both baseball and softball.
-It's also equipped for the soccer, field hockey and lacrosse teams to use.
+It is also equipped for the soccer, field hockey and lacrosse teams to use.